-Under the Seattle Genetics Agreements, the Company is eligible to receive various research, development, commercial and sales milestones.
+Under the Seattle Genetics Agreements, the Company is eligible to receive other various research, development, commercial and sales milestones.
 There is uncertainty that the events to obtain the research and development milestones will be achieved given the nature of clinical development and the stage of the Company's technology.
-The Company has thus determined that all research and development milestones will be constrained until it is deemed probable that a significant revenue reversal will not occur.
+With the exception of the previously discussed achieved milestone, the Company has determined that all other research and development milestones will be constrained until it is deemed probable that a significant revenue reversal will not occur.

-As of March 31, 2020, there were \$3.5 million and \$16.2 million of current and non-current deferred revenue, respectively, related to the Seattle Genetics Agreements.
+As of June 30, 2020, there were \$1.4 million and \$15.2 million of current and non-current deferred revenue, respectively, related to the Seattle Genetics Agreements.